Treeptik/template-springmvc-jpa/README.md

 <h2>How to use the template</h2>

-You received by email informations about the database you will use:
+You need to configure your database access.

+To do this you need to change some informations in the pom.xml file, in the profil section:

 <ul>
 <li>jpa url</li>